tiagosmx/simple-banking-system-rest-api/README.md

 In this API we use the following libraries:

-- Javalin -> for creating and embedded HTTP server and handle the requests in a simple and straight manner
+- Javalin -> for creating and embedded HTTP server and handle the requests in a simple and lightweight manner
 - KotlinX JSON Serialization -> for transforming Kotlin objets into JSON strings and vice versa
 - JUnit -> for tests